yusufakajose/MyProfile/docs/DEV_SETUP.md

 JWT_SECRET=change-me-please-for-local-testing
 ```

-> Tip: Secrets set in this file are exported into the container environment when you run `bash infra/docker/start.sh`.
+> Tip: Anything set here is exported into the containers when you run `bash infra/docker/start.sh`.

 ### 2.2 Backend (`backend/.env`)